-The capillary blood drop(s) collected for biomarker testing will be drawn from a finger or a heel (children 6-12 months).
-The following supplies and materials will be used in performing the finger or heel prick:
+The capillary blood drop(s) collected for biomarker testing will be drawn from a finger.
+The following supplies and materials will be used in performing the finger prick:

 - 1. Disposable gloves: used to reduce the risk of blood borne diseases.
 Gloves must be worn by the health investigators and by anyone else who may assist with the blood collection. - 2.
 Absorbent paper sheets: the surface area where your supplies will be placed while you conduct the blood collection.
 Be sure to place the plastic side of the absorbent sheet down/the absorbent side up. - 3.
-Alcohol preps: used for cleaning the skin prior to pricking the finger or heel. - 4.
-Safety lancets: the lancet is a single-use, disposable device used to prick the fingertip or heel (Figure 4.1).
+Alcohol preps: used for cleaning the skin prior to pricking the finger. - 4.
+Safety lancets: the lancet is a single-use, disposable device used to prick the fingertip (Figure 4.1).
 The needle is retractable: when the trigger is pressed, a surgical blade quickly protrudes from the device, punctures the skin, and then automatically retracts.
 The Unistik 3 Normal lancets have a gauge of 23G and a depth of 1.8mm.
 This lancet can be used for both children and adults.
-Preparation of lancet for use:

-Figure 4.1 Example of safety lancet
+Figure 4.1 Example of safety lan